uo-lca/CalRecycleLCA/FrontEnd/README.md

 ## Updating Angular

-Previously we recommended that you merge in changes to angular-seed into your own fork of the project.
-Now that the angular framework library code and tools are acquired through package managers (npm and bower) you can use these tools instead to update the dependencies.
+Use package managers, npm and bower, to update dependencies.

 You can update the tool dependencies by running: